han-yaeger/yaeger-tutorial/docs/interaction.md

 Object-Oriented approach to place the responsibility of handling a collision on the right entity.

-## Add collision detection for Hanny and the Swordfish
+## Add collision detection for Hanny and the swordfish

 The swordfish is a dangerous foe and each time Hanny collides with him, she will lose a life point.
 At the start of the game Hanny has ten of those and when she